Multi-Factor Authentication

 DNSimple supports multi-factor authentication.
 We make this feature available for free to all user profiles, regardless of the subscription plan of any associated accounts.

-Multi-factor Authentication (MFA) is a security measure that helps protect you from unwanted access to your account, and increases the security of your data.
+Multi-factor authentication (MFA) is a multi-step security measure that helps prevent unwanted access to your account, and increases the security of your data.
 Once enabled, you’re prompted to provide a verification code or use a security key in addition to your username and password when you log in.
 Verification codes should be generated by an authenticator app and will be refreshed every 30 seconds.

 Enabling multi-factor authentication